-Sun protection is also paramount; the American Academy of Pediatrics says parents can apply a, “minimal amount of sunscreen with at least 15 SPF on infants under 6 months to small areas such as the infant’s face and back of the hands.”
-For babies older than 6 months, typical sunscreen can be applied more liberally.
+According to the American Academy of Pediatrics, the best sun protection for newborns and babies younger than six months is to stay in the shade.
+The AAP recommends keeping newborns and babies younger than 6 months out of of direct sunlight.
+For babies older than 6 months, typical sunscreen can be applied.
 Don’t forget baby’s ears and any exposed skin like fingers and toes.
 Depending on the activities, you’ll want to reapply based on the individual brand’s labeling recommendations.
 And don’t forget that it takes 30 minutes for applied sunscreen to be effective.

 Tricks to Outdoor Cool-Downs

 While the hottest part of the day is around 3 PM, the sun is typically the strongest between 10 AM and 3 PM.
 In a perfect world, we’d all be able to avoid being outside during that time frame, but this is the real world and getting outside with little ones during the summer months is so important for everyone’s health (and sanity!).
 So, what can you do?

 Get in the Water